 We talk about hot flashes and night sweats.
 We know our periods won’t come back.
 But many of us aren’t prepared for the changes in our sex lives after menopause.
 Primarily how much sex can hurt.
-The clinical term for painful vaginal intercourse is dyspareunia, and it’s a lot more common than we think.

 - Injury or trauma to the vaginal tissue

 - Skin conditions

 - Certain medications

 - Stress, fear of intimacy, or relationship difficulties

 The pain may have you running for the hills when you think about intimacy, but you don’t have to forego a healthy sex life.
 It’s important to talk with your healthcare provider about your symptoms.
 They can help you pinpoint any causes related to painful sex.
 This may include a pelvic exam to check for any underlying physical conditions.